Skip to content

 Notes

-• A single organization account can be used to create multiple tenants, with each tenant having multiple sites if needed.
+• A single organization account can have multiple tenants, with each tenant having multiple sites if needed.